llh914/Eat-Da-Burger/README.md

 # Eat-da-Burger

 ## Overview
     A burger logger application created with MySQL, Node, Express, Handlebars and an ORM.
-The app follows the MVC design pattern using Node and MySQL to query and route the data, and handlebars to generate the HTML
+The app follows the MVC design pattern using Node and MySQL to query and route the data, and handlebars to generate the HTML.

 ## How It Works
 - Users submit names of a burgers they would like to eat, and the burger is added to the "To Be Eaten" column -- waiting to be devoured.